-NEW LONDON, Conn. – Connecticut College's Sofia Tavarez scored a game-high 21 points and the Camels shot 13-of-14 from the free throw line in the fourth quarter to secure a 75-68 NESCAC win over the Hamilton College Continentals at Conn.
+NEW LONDON, Conn. – Connecticut College's Sofia Tavarez scored a game-high 21 points and the Camels shot 13-for-14 at the free-throw line in the fourth quarter in their 75-68 NESCAC win over the Hamilton College Continentals inside Conn.
 College's Luce Field House on Friday evening, Feb.
 6.

 Season Update

 - Conn.
-College (13-8, 4-4 NESCAC) won its second conference game in a row after besting Wesleyan University on Saturday, Jan.
+College (13-8, 4-4) won its second conference game in a row after besting Wesleyan University on Saturday, Jan.
 31.

 How It Happened

-- Hamilton forced six Conn turnovers during the first period and scored six points off turnovers.
+- Hamilton forced six Conn.
+College turnovers during the first quarter and scored six points off those turnovers.
 Kendall Harris '27 scored Hamilton's first five points with a layup in the paint and an old-fashioned 3-point play with 7:21 remaining.
-Annabelle Semeter '28 converted a contested floater in the lane with 2:07 left to put the Continentals in front, 13-12, marking the seventh lead change of the opening quarter.
-A layup by Abbey Schwoebel '27 with 50 seconds left made it 15-12, then Conn.
-College's Santia Valeria Dedos swished a 3-pointer at the other end to tie the score at 15-15 after 10 minutes of action.
+Annabelle Semeter '28 converted a contested floater in the lane with 2:07 left that put the Continentals in front, 13-12, marking the seventh lead change of the opening quarter.
+A layup by Abbey Schwoebel '27 with 50 seconds left made it 15-12.

 - Taylor Lambo '26 tallied eight of her team-high 18 points in the second quarter for the Continentals.

-- With 8:05 left in the second quarter, Harris accepted a pass in the paint from Lambo and banked in a right-handed layup to register her 1,000th career point, becoming just the 12th Continental in program history to reach the milestone.
+- With 8:05 left in the second, Harris accepted a pass in the paint from Lambo and banked in a right-handed layup for her 1,000th career point.
+She's just the 12th Continental in program history to reach the milestone.
 The basket gave the Continentals a 20-19 lead.

-- The eighth lead change of the second quarter occurred with 4:52 left as Lambo sank a jumper from the foul line to put Hamilton in front, 26-25.
-Maggie Kernodle '29 finished a layup through contact with 4:13 remaining, then Lambo drove to the basket and scored to make it a 6-0 run and give the Continentals their largest lead of five at 30-25 with 3:31 left.
-Conn responded with a 9-0 run, with the help of five straight points from Mia Xerras, for a 34-30 lead at the 1:05 mark.
+- The eighth lead change of the second quarter occurred with 4:52 left as Lambo sank a jumper from the foul line that put Hamilton in front, 26-25.
+Maggie Kernodle '29 finished a layup through contact with 4:13 remaining, and Lambo drove to the basket and scored and made it a 6-0 run.
+The run gave the Continentals their largest lead of five at 30-25 with 3:31 left.
+Conn.
+College responded with a 9-0 run with the help of five straight points by Mia Xerras for a 34-30 lead at the 1:05 mark.

-- Hamilton scored the final four points of the quarter with a jumper by Harris and a layup by Lambo to tie the game at 34-34 at halftime.
+- Hamilton scored the final four points of the quarter on a jumper by Harris and a layup by Lambo that tied the score at 34-34 at halftime.

-- Conn's Catherine Cole scored five straight via a 3-pointer and a layup and the Camels held a 41-36 advantage with 6:51 left in the third period.
+- Conn.
+College's Catherine Cole scored five straight via a 3-pointer and a layup and the Camels held a 41-36 advantage with 6:51 left in the third.

 Notes